February 14, 2016

 In our department we perform Lokomat therapy with patients with a motor incomplete spinal cord injury (SCI) classified with the American Spinal Injury Association (ASIA) Impairment Scale (AIS) C and D.

 The Erigo, on the other hand, allows us to start therapy earlier, even in the intensive care unit.
-The first goal is to reach good orthostatic regulation.
 This is important before we can go further into Lokomat therapy, for example.

 Prescription: Inclusion Criteria